hasibulhasan1542/Obsidian/Essay Writing/Quotes.md

 neither liberty nor safety.”

 # Essay Topic: Free Speech
+>[!Quote]
-Freedom is the right to tell people what they do not want to hear I do not agree with what you have to say, but I'll defend to the death your right to say it. – Voltaire
+>Freedom is the right to tell people what they do not want to hear I do not agree with what you have to say, but I'll defend to the death your right to say it. – Voltaire
 Where the mind is without fear and the head is held high